-'''

 class privacyidea.lib.policy.REMOTE_USER

+The list of possible values for the remote_user policy.

+ACTIVE = 'allowed'

 '''

-The list of possible values for the remote\user policy.

-''' ACTIVE = 'allowed'

 DISABLE = 'disable'

-FORCE = 'force' '''
+FORCE = 'force'

 class privacyidea.lib.policy.SCOPE

 This is the list of the allowed scopes that can be used in policy definitions.

-''' ADMIN = 'admin'
+ADMIN = 'admin'

 AUDIT = 'audit'

-AUTH = 'authentication' '''
+AUTH = 'authentication'

-'''

 AUTHZ = 'authorization'

 ENROLL = 'enrollment'

 REGISTER = 'register'

 USER = 'user'

 WEBUI = 'webui'

 class privacyidea.lib.policy.TIMEOUT_ACTION

 This is a list of actions values for idle users

 LOCKSCREEN = 'lockscreen'

 LOGOUT = 'logout'

+class privacyidea.lib.policy.TYPE

+BOOL = 'bool'

+INT = 'int'

+STRING = 'str'

 privacyidea.lib.policy.check_pin(g, pin, tokentype, user_obj)

 get the policies for minimum length, maximum length and PIN contents first try to get a token specific policy -

 otherwise fall back to default policy.

 Raises an exception, if the PIN does not comply to the policies.

 Parameters

 • q -

 • pin -

-tokentype -
+• tokentype -

+· user objprivacyidea.lib.policy.delete_all_policies()

+privacyidea.lib.policy.delete_policy(name)

-• user objprivacyidea.lib.policy.delete_all_policies() privacyidea.lib.policy.delete_policy(name) Function to delete one named policy.
+Function to delete one named policy.
 Raise ResourceNotFoundError if there is no such policy.

+Parameters name - the name of the policy to be deleted

+Returns the ID of the deleted policy

+Return type int

+privacyidea.lib.policy.enable_policy(name, enable=True)

+Enable or disable the policy with the given name :param name: :return: ID of the policy

+'''

+'''

+privacyidea.lib.policy.export_policies(policies)

+'''

+This function takes a policy list and creates an export file from it

+Parameters policies (list of policy dictionaries) - a policy definition

+Returns the contents of the file

+'''

+privacyidea.lib.policy.get_action_values_from_options(scope, action, options)

+'''

-Parameters name - the name of the policy to be deleted Returns the ID of the deleted policy Return type int privacyidea.lib.policy.enable_policy(name, enable=True) Enable or disable the policy with the given name :param name: :return: ID of the policy privacyidea.lib.policy.export_policies (policies) This function takes a policy list and creates an export file from it Parameters policies (list of policy dictionaries) - a policy definition Returns the contents of the file Return type string privacyidea.lib.policy.get_action_values_from_options(scope, action, options) This function is used in the library level to fetch policy action values from a given option dictionary.
+This function is used in the library level to fetch policy action values from a given option dictionary.

 The matched policies are not written to the audit log.

-Returns A scalar, string or None privacyidea.lib.policy.get_policy_condition_comparators() Returns a dictionary mapping comparators to dictionaries with the following keys: "description", a human-readable description of the comparator privacyidea.lib.policy.get_policy_condition_sections() '''
+Returns A scalar, string or None

+'''

+privacyidea.lib.policy.get_allowed_custom_attributes(g, user_obj)

+'''